Chase the Flood.

 Keynote Address

-45 – 90 MinutesThe full Chase the Flood keynote with all three Path to Higher Ground pillars, the faulty wiring reveal, and a personalized close built around your event theme and audience.
-Includes three audience participation moments and the six commanding capacities framework.
+45 – 90 MinutesThe full Chase the Flood keynote with all three Path to Higher Ground pillars and a personalized close built around your event theme and audience.
+Includes three audience participation moments and The Build™ framework in full.

 Breakout Session